usnistgov/ARIAC/docs/competition/challenges.rst

 .. code-block:: yaml
-  :caption: Multiple occurrences of the robot malfunction challenge.
+  :caption: Example of multiple occurrences of the robot malfunction challenge in the same trial.
   :name: robot-malfunction-yaml

   challenges: